galinaVP/TestingTaskAutomation/README.md

 Testing Task base on search system: https://www.google.com/

 Languages, technologies and patterns are used:
-TestNG
+TestNG;
-Allure (for reporting)
+Allure (for reporting);
-Selenium
+Selenium;
-PageObject pattern
+PageObject pattern;
-Java 8
+Java 8.

 Features:
-It's possible to run tests from command line
+It's possible to run tests from command line;
-It's possible to run tests in multithreading mode
+It's possible to run tests in multithreading mode;
-Test results appeared in Allure report
+Test results appeared in Allure report;
-Each failed step has screenshot in Allure report
+Each failed step has screenshot in Allure report.

 Running Tests from Command Line: mvn clean test